 We bought a pack of coffee to take home and waved goodbye to Yosae and Poche.
 It was time to start our trekking in the woods and conquer the hills of Doi Inthanon.
 Mot was our local guide, we followed him through rice fields, dense forest, freshwater rivers and waterfalls.

 The expedition to the Chiang Mai mountains was more than we expected.
 I know the region is famous for waterfalls and trekking trails, but I thought it would be too touristy.
-Thanks God I was wrong again!
+Thank God I was wrong again!
 Mot lead us by an empty trail, hill up, hill down, and at least three stunning waterfalls on the way.
-The water was too cold for swim, but refreshingly good for a sip.
+The water was too cold for a swim, but refreshingly good for a sip.

 Our Chiang Mai trekking trail finished on the top of the hill, where the car was waiting for us.
 One more goodbye and we followed our tour schedule.
-Mot stayed where he belongs, in the middle of the nature, in his family’s garden, “the hills of Doi Inthanon”.
+Mot stayed where he belongs, in the middle of nature, in his family’s garden, “the hills of Doi Inthanon”.

 In the park there is a huge tourist center, with restaurants, toilets, gardens and parking lot.
 We had some local food, Rob’s favorite soup “Tom Kha Gai” and fried fish.
 Although the restaurant was full of locals, the food was perfectly cooked for a foreigner, no spice whatsoever.
 We had to ask for some extra chili to spice up our soup.